yassinemaaroufi/Rocket-launcher-game/README.md

 		* A whistle is blown (you hear the sound) then the game begins
 		* You fight your way to the police department
 		* Add an intro scene according to the character chosen
+		* At each chapter the police go up one floor
+	* Story line
+		* Intro: CEO is in his office and the assistant comes in and warns about the whistle blowing
+			* Assistant:
+				* "The accountant has told everyone about the cooked books.
+Every one knows that the company is bankrupt."
+				* "Are we even going to get paid?
+Anyway the police is on its way.
+You are going to jail."
+			* The CEO hits the assistant unconcious and says:
+				* "I have to leave with anyone noticing.
+Let's go to the helicopter pad."
+		* Executive floor
+			* Go to the elevator and go to the roof
+		* Roof
+			* Roof if closed.
+The Janitor has the key
+			* CEO:
+				* "It's closed.
+The Janitor must have the key."
+		* Basement
+			* Looking for the janitor
+			* CEO:
+				* "Let's take a look at those books.
+Maybe I should get rid of the evidence?"
+		* Accounting floor
+			* Check what has really been leaked
+		* Roof
+			* The key for the helicopter is in the car
+		* Garage
+			* Cops are blocking the way out (impossible to use the car)
+		* Marketing floor
+			* Elevator gets called by the people there
+		* End
+			* Escape in helicopter from the roof
+			* Escape from the door desguised as an employee
+			* Leap from the window using a parachute
+			* Get arrested by the police
 	* Player
 		* You are accountant or executive wearing a suit
 		* You fight with your fists, legs or office objetcs